HigherOrderCO/Bend/GUIDE.md

   return my_list
 ```

-Ok, now that's decent.
-But while it is written the same as Python, it is
+Which is decent.
+But while it is written the same as in Python, it is important
-important to understand it is just the `List` datatype.
-Which means we can
+to understand it is just the `List` datatype, which means we can operate on it
-operate on it using the `match` notation.
+using the `match` notation.
 For example:

 ```python
 def main: